Dr. Evelyn Bilias Lolis

 o: Canisius Hall Rm 221

-Dr. Evelyn Bilias Lolis is an Assistant Professor of School Psychology & Special Education in the Graduate School of Education & Allied Professions (GSEAP).
-She obtained her Bachelor of Science degree in Psychology from Fordham University, her Master of Arts degree in School Psychology from Fairfield University, and her Ph.D. in Educational Psychology from the University of Connecticut.
-Dr. Bilias Lolis has worked in adolescent mental health for over ten years, helping to design numerous therapeutic programs for at-risk youth with a concentration in crisis counseling and intervention in the schools.
+Dr. Bilias Lolis obtained her Bachelor of Science degree in Psychology from Fordham University, her Master of Arts degree in School Psychology from Fairfield University, and her Ph.D. in Educational Psychology from the University of Connecticut.
+Dr. Bilias Lolis has worked in adolescent mental health for over fifteen years, helping to design numerous therapeutic programs for at-risk youth with a concentration in crisis counseling and intervention in the schools.
 Upon obtaining her doctoral degree, Dr. Bilias Lolis worked as a school psychologist in a large urban high school while also serving as a behavioral consultant to local schools and specialized learning facilities.
 She later became the District Department Chair of Psychology for the Stamford Public Schools and district team leader for the district’s Positive Behavioral Interventions & Supports (PBIS) Leadership Team.
 Dr. Bilias Lolis holds an advanced training certificate in School Climate from the Connecticut State Department of Education.
 She has extensive experience in the systematic assessment of school climate and the devising professional development plans that drive school improvement profiles.

-Dr. Bilias Lolis has also served as Associate Dean for the Graduate School of Education & Allied Professions.
-In her role as Associate Dean, Dr. Bilias Lolis served as the university Certification Officer and chief liaison to the Connecticut State Department of Education, offered consultative support for curriculum development and approval, and led GSEAP's university-community partnerships.
+Dr. Bilias Lolis has also served as Associate Dean for the Graduate School of Education & Allied Professions offering consultative support for curriculum development and approval, certification review, and leading GSEAP's university-community partnerships.

 Dr. Bilias Lolis was awarded the university Alpha Sigma Nu (the honor society of Jesuit colleges and universities) Graduate Teacher of the Year award for 2015.